SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 The basic structure is *action + overfishing/illegal/destructive fishing*

-Relevant legislation and organisations which have a focus on reducing illegal/overfishing included as actions, as legislation is a way of inducing action.
+Relevant legislation and organisations which have a focus on reducing illegal/overfishing included as actions, as legislation is a way of inducing action. <a id="FAOfish">[FAO (2018)](#f8)</a> was used as a source of relevant legislation.

 `bycatch` is included as a form of destructive/unreported fishing (i.e. catch of species that are not the main target), as is `blast fishing`.
 We also consider `ghost fishing` to lie under destructive fishing - even though it is not fishing per se, it is damage to marine life caused by the fishing industry.